dino920135/Notes/pages/SCRUM.md

+- #scrum #adgile
+  {{renderer :tocgen}}
+- # Whats Agile
-- Waterfall vs. Agile
+	- ## Waterfall vs. Agile
 		- Waterfall (Predicted): long term, schedule, got the result at the end
 		- Agile (): For customers had no clear objectives or changing method, **Develope and Testing Simultaniously**
 	- ## Agile Developement
 	  Scrum is one of them
-	- ### [Functions]
+		- ### Functions
 			- Team, Specialize, Customers, Manager close cooperated
 			- Release in short term
-- ## Scrum Introduction
+	- ## Introduction
 		- team of 5-9 people
 		- **Sprint (Iteration)** as unit
 		- 2-4 weeks for a Sprint, a release of usable result (Show customers)
+- # Scrum
 	- ## Main component of Scrum
 	- ## MVP
 	- ## Features
 		- Self-Organization
 		- Inspected &
-- ## Scrum meeting
+	- ## Meeting
 		- Planning: What(Scope/Goal) & How(Implement, Person-hours) of this sprint -> Sprint Backlog
 		- Daily: Done yesterday, Plan for today, Current difficulties, Let the Teams know each others work
 		- Gromming (Backlog Refinement): Change Backlog (one in one out)
 		- Review: **Show result (MVP)** to customers
 		- Retrospective: good & bad in this Sprint, vote the worse and try to solve it
-- ## Scrum member
+	- ## Member
 		- **Product Owner (PO)**: setting Goal and discuss with customer
 		- **Scrum Master (SM)**: Holder for sprint (Meeting and Schedule)
 		- Translator
 		- **Domain Expert**
 		- Change Agent
 		- ### Tech
 			- Tech Lead
-- ## Scrum Topic
+	- ## Topic
 		- PO:
 			- Use case: What to do, user, env, func
 			- Epic: Split use case
 			- User Story: As an [actor], i [want/must] so that [achievement] (wishes)
 			- Backlog: Todo list (With importancy)
 		- Develope team
 			- Task: Split user story to small APIs (about 2 days)
 	- ## Planning Poker
 	  A method to evalute the amount of works
 		- story + number card (eg: 0,1,2,3,5,8,13 ,How much time did it need)
 		- Give weight to stories
 	- ## Visualization
 		- Burn Down Chart
+- ## Jira
-	-
+	- Jira with Gitlab